sun2everyone/x2gousbmount/README.md

 0. install `gphotofs`
 1. Modify `62-x2gogphotomount.rules` to add your camera using usb vendor id and model (look in lsusb)
-3. put udev rules in `/lib/udev/rules.d/`
+3. put udev rules in `/lib/udev/rules.d/` (replace is necessery as in other case you will get double mounts of mass storages)
 4. put `gphotofs@.service` in `/etc/systemd/system`
 5. replace `/usr/lib/x2go/tce/x2gousbmount` with file from repo
 6. reboot or restart udev by `udevadm control --reload-rules && udevadm trigger`